WSSSDC/DungeonSouls/README.md

 # Play The Game!
 You can go to our website to play the web version right from your browser!
 Or you can also download the version made for your operating system.
+Controls:
+WASD to move
+Left-Click to attack
+Right Click to Block
+Tab to switch to bow
+Right Click
 # Inspiration
 We decided to make Dungeon Souls because we wanted to hone our skills in game development by going for a much larger game with more mechanics.

 # Background
-The legendary sword, Excalibur has been lost for 200 years.
-No one knows where it is.
 You're a bounty hunter looking to make some quick bucks.
 You've heard of this evil and filthy rich goblin king living in an abandoned castle far away from any civilization.
-You make it your mission to defeat the goblin king and his minions and take over the castle in hopes of claiming Excalibur for yourself.
+You make it your mission to defeat the goblin king and his minions and take over the castle for yourself.

 # How we built it
 Dungeon Souls was built using the Unity game engine and was designed with Synty low-poly asset packs.
 The scripts were coded in C#.
-It took 5 assets, XXX soundtracks and, 850 lines of code written by us (Total: 6.26K).
+It took 830 assets, XXX soundtracks and, 850 lines of code written by us (Total: 6.26K).

 # Challenges we ran into
 * Getting physics to work